-We also operate two other websites:
+We also operate three other websites:

 British Wildflower Seeds which offers smaller packet sizes of wildflower meadow seed mixes.

-Please let us have feedback on our products and suppliers using the contact form , and let us know which other products or charities you would like to see on the site.
+Please let us have feedback on our products and suppliers using the contact form and let us know which other products or charities you would like to see on the site.